AdaCore/training_material/courses/spark_for_ada_programmers/030_spark_language_and_tools.rst

    - Two actuals are overlapping array slices
    - One actual is contained within another actual

-* Can lead to code dependent on parameter-passing mechanism
+* Can lead to code dependent on parameter-passing mechanism (another case of erroneous behavior)

 -----------------------------------------
 Parameter Aliasing with Global Variable